-$\hat{\mathbf{x}}$, We will show in Sect.
-4.3 that this correction yields better agreement between GRACE and the where the mean correlation coefficient is \sim 0.2.
-This may be due to the fact that interior regions show smaller mass change rates than the coastal regions.
-For simulations created within a 1σ range, the highest correlation coefficient is only 0.47 for DS7b.
-The strong constraint used for these regions, i.e. a priori variance of 0.1 m2, may cause the approximation to be more strongly determined by this constraint than in the simulation.
+9 Contrary to the coastal regions, the linear relation between x and \hat{x} is weak in the interior regions, 10 where the mean correlation coefficient is ~ 0.2 .
+This may be due to the fact that interior regions 11 show smaller mass change rates than the coastal regions.
+For simulations created within a 1σ range, 12 the highest correlation coefficient is only 0.47 for DS7b.
+The strong constraint used for these regions, i.e. a priori variance of 0.1 m2, may cause the approximation to be more strongly 13 14 determined by this constraint than in the simulation.
 However, even if we apply a weaker constraint, i.e. $\lambda = 10^6$, the correlation coefficients between x and $\hat{\mathbf{x}}$ in these regions remain below 0.5.
-This means that correcting the approximation errors using the same method as for the coastal regions may create larger uncertainties.
-Following Bonin and Chambers (2014), we choose to include the approximation errors in the uncertainties, but only for the interior regions.
-The uncertainties are shown in Table A2.
+This 15 16 means that correcting the approximation errors using the same method as for the coastal regions 17 may create larger uncertainties.
+Following Bonin and Chambers (2014), we choose to include the 18 approximation errors in the uncertainties, but only for the interior regions.
+The uncertainties are 19 shown in Table A2.